-Canaves Oia Hotel – Impeccable, luxury hotel with a pool and dazzling caldera views throughout the property.
+Canaves Hotel – Impeccable, luxury hotel with a pool and dazzling caldera views throughout the property.

-- Handy To: The beginning of the pedestrian street at Passaggio (6-minute walk), the luxury boutique Soho-Soho (10-minute walk), Church of Panagia of Platsani (13-minute walk).
+• Handy to: The beginning of the pedestrian pathway, Church of Panagia of Platsani.

 - Ages: An adults-only property, only ages 13 and older are allowed.
 Most guests are couples celebrating a special occasion, usually a honeymoon or anniversary.

-- Beach: The closest swimming spot (though it is not a proper beach) is at Ammoudi Bay, the port immediately below Oia, 1.5 kilometers (26-minute walk from Canaves Oia Hotel).
+- Beach: The closest swimming spot (though it is not a proper beach) is at Ammoudi Bay, the port immediately below Oia, 1.5 km from the hotel.
 This is a popular spot for swimming and cliff diving; though it’s too rocky and small to do much lounging.
 Ammoudi Bay is the main port of Oia, and is served by several spectacular seafood restaurants.
 It’s a steep trek down and back again, but it’s relatively easy to catch a cab at the bottom to bring you back up the hill.
-(Buy a snack at one of the restaurants and the waiter will be happy to call one for you.)
+(Buy a snack at one of the restaurants and the waiter will be happy to call one.)

 - View: Gorgeous panoramic views of the caldera throughout the hotel.